Supplemental Nutrition Assistance Program (SNAP)

 Seeds and plants, which produce food for the household to eat.

 Do you think you qualify?
+More than likely, if you qualify for the Food Bank, you qualify for SNAP.
 Contact us and our Outreach Coordinator can assist you with the application process.

 In accordance with Federal civil rights law and U S Department of Agriculture ( civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA Persons with disabilities who require alternative means of communication for program information (e.g. Braille, large print, audiotape, American Sign Language, etc.), should contact the Agency (State or local) where they applied for benefits.
 Individuals who are deaf, hard of hearing or have speech disabilities may contact USDA through the Federal Relay Service at (800) 877 8339.
 Additionally, program information may be made available in languages other than English.